A Physics-Informed Scenario Approach with Data Mitigation for Safety Verification of Nonlinear Systems: Physics-Informed Scenario Approach

-In the deterministic guarantee approach in the existing literature (\emph{e.g.,} \cite{aminzadeh2024compositional}), samples $\{\hat{x}^s\}_{s=1}^{S}$ are collected using a uniform grid size over the state space.
+Samples $\{\hat{x}^s\}_{s=1}^{S}$ are first collected using a uniform grid size over the state space.
 Our physics-informed data-driven method is then applied to $\{\hat{x}^s\}_{s=1}^{S}$ using condition \eqref{closedata} to construct the physics-informed set $ \{\hat{x}^p\}_{p=1}^P$, and accordingly, guide the SOP in \eqref{Eq_SOP_ALLDATA}.
 This procedure ensures that the focus is on samples which, after one step of evolution, stay within a specified threshold of the output computed by the physics-based dynamics.
-By doing so, our approach significantly reduces the number of samples needed to solve the SOP, allowing us to address SOP$_{phy}$ \eqref{Eq_SOP} instead of the more computationally demanding SOP \eqref{Eq_SOP_ALLDATA}.
+By doing so, our approach reduces the number of samples needed to solve the SOP, allowing us to address SOP$_{phy}$ \eqref{Eq_SOP} instead of the more computationally demanding SOP \eqref{Eq_SOP_ALLDATA}.

 To achieve this, we consider physics-informed samples \(\hat{X}^{p} = \{\hat{x}^p\}_{p=1}^P\), each associated with a ball of radius \(\epsilon^{p}\) around the sample $\hat{x}^p$, denoted as $\mathsf{X}^p$, such that \(X \subseteq \cup_{p=1}^{P} \mathsf{X}^p\), and